Blog 5 Renters 5 Apply 5 2024 Definitive Guide: Moving to Canada from the US

 5. References

-If you do not have employment or landlord references, cite an employer, teacher, immigration agency, as your reference; essentially, choose someone who can attest to your reliability and credibility as a tenant.
+If you do not have employment or landlord references, cite an employer, teacher, or immigration agency as your reference; essentially, choose someone who can attest to your reliability and credibility as a tenant.

 6. Treat the application like an immigration or job application